-Table 93: Core Objectives
+Table 100: Core Objectives

 FOCUS AREA CORE OBJECTIVE Youth and Children To promote active participation of youth and children in developmental programmes.
 Sport and Recreation To actively grow participation in sport through awareness and capacity building.
 Quality of Life To impact positively on the quality of life of vulnerable groups in the district.

-Arts and Culture To promote arts and culture by encourage active participation.
-HAST (HIV, AIDS, STI's, TB) To coordinate HIV / AIDS programmes in the District (through implementation of the District Plan).
+To promote arts and culture by encourage active participation.
+To coordinate HIV / AIDS programmes in the District (through implementation of the District Plan).